 - Under Advanced settings, scroll down and enable the option that reads Restore previous folder windows at logon.

-However, this method will only reopen folder windows / Windows Explorer you’ve left opened after restart.
+However, this method will only reopen folder windows/Windows Explorer you’ve left open after restart.

-If you don’t mind to resume your app as they start afresh, you can make Windows to launch this applications automatically every time you start your computer.
+If you don’t mind resuming your apps as they start afresh, you can make Windows launch these applications automatically every time you start your computer.
 Read: Where is the Startup Folder in Windows 11/10 for All Users.

-We used to have external software such as twinsplay, cachemywork and smartclose which somewhat do the job for us back in Windows 7 era.
-As Windows advances, most of these software has stopped developing and updating, thus, they won’t work in Windows 10 or 11.
+We used to have third-party software such as Twinsplay, Cachemywork, and Smartclose, which somewhat did the job for us back in the Windows 7 era.
+As Windows advances, most of this software has stopped developing and updating; thus, they won’t work in Windows 10 or 11.

 For me, I would just hibernate my computer whenever I want to switch it off.
-It doesn’t use power which means you can completely cut off the power source.
-It would be similar to Shutdown.
+It doesn’t use power, which means you can completely cut off the power source.
+It would be similar to a shutdown.
 However, the resume process may take some time depending on how fast your hard disk is.
-If you have a SSD or M.2 drive, it would certainly help speeding up the wake process drastically.
+If you have an SSD or M.2 drive, it would certainly help speed up the wake process drastically.